 SuperZero (2004) won a Sanlam Prize for Youth Literature and the Percy Fitzpatrick Prize for South African Literature.

-One Midlife Crisis and a Speedo (2013) was a humorous account of his attempt to swim across the Dardenelles in the wake of Lord Byron.
+One Midlife Crisis and a Speedo (2013), a humorous account of his attempt to swim across the Dardenelles in the wake of Lord Byron, was a best-seller.

-In 2017 his play Priest With Balloons won the Scribe Playwriting Competition, and will premiere in 2022.
+In 2017 his play Priest With Balloons won the Scribe Playwriting Competition.

 In 2016 he co-wrote The Power Struggle, a one-man showcase for stand-up comic Nik Rabinowitz.